Members of the Scheduled Medicines Expert Committee are appointed for a period of three years in accordance with the terms of reference.

 Ms Vanessa Brotto, core member

-Vanessa Brotto is a nurse academic at Deakin University where she has worked for the past 17 years.
-During this time she has designed curricula and lectured extensively on medications/pharmacology in both the Bachelor of Nursing and Master of Nursing (Nurse Practitioner) degrees.
+Vanessa Brotto is a former nurse academic at Deakin University where she worked for 17 years.
+During this time Vanessa designed curricula and lectured extensively on medications/pharmacology in both the Bachelor of Nursing and Master of Nursing (Nurse Practitioner) degrees.

 Professor Lisa Nissen, core member